Nexmo/station/_documentation/concepts/guides/webhooks.md

 To interact with Nexmo webhooks:

-1. You:

 1. Create a Nexmo account.
 2. Write scripts to handle the information sent or requested by Nexmo.
 Your scripts must always respond with HTTP 200 to inbound messages from Nexmo.
 3. Put your scripts on your HTTP server.
 4. Send a *request* with the [webhook endpoint](#setting) set.

-2. Information about your request is sent to your webhook endpoint.
+Information about your request is then sent to your webhook endpoint.

 The following code examples are webhooks for the SMS API: